 I would also like to express, on behalf of the entire parish, our gratitude to everyone who helped with the liturgies of Holy Week including the outdoor Stations of the Cross.
 Much effort went into the preparations for these liturgies which helped highlight the significance and meaning of what we celebrate in them.
 Thank you to everyone who assisted in any way.

-• PARISH OFFICE CLOSING The Parish Administrative Offices will be closed on Holy Thursday, April 17th and Good Friday, April 18th.
-The Offices will re-open on Monday April 21st at 9 AM.
+• PARISH OFFICE OPENING The Parish Administrative Offices will re-open tomorrow, April 21st at 9 AM.

 • MOTHERS OF YOUNG CHILDREN GROUP Are you a mother with young children at home looking for fellowship?
 Or looking to teach your child about your Catholic faith?
 Then please join the Mothers of Young Children on the 3rd Tuesday of the month (April 15th & May 20th) for crafts, stories, and fellowship.
 All activities are geared towards children age 5 and under, but older children are welcome to join in as well.
 Meetings will take place at 10 AM in the Deacon James Hartmann Room.
 Please contact Lucy Fronheiser for more information, email@example.com or 267-573-9499 or join our Facebook group at https://www.facebook.com/groups/mothersatstjohns/ We look forward to meeting you and your child(ren).

 • GOING FORWARD PRAYER GROUP The Widows’ Going Forward Prayer Group continues to welcome any who would like to participate.
 We meet on the first Wednesday of every month, in Our Lady’s Chapel at 11:30 AM.
 A Rosary is said for deceased spouses followed by lunch at the Yardley Country Club (separate checks).